isomerpages/moe-sls/_teacher-user-guide/Discover/(E1,iv) About Adaptive Learning System (ALS).md

 <p>The Adaptive Learning System (ALS) provides a personalised learning pathway for each student, recommending learning resources and practice questions and offering immediate feedback based on his/her readiness.
 Students can access the ALS through the Student Learning Space (SLS) for self-directed learning.
 With the ALS, students learn independently, at their own pace, according to their strengths and needs.</p>
 <p>Teachers are able to use Student View to experience ALS as a student.
 Open the right menu and click <strong>Switch to Student Account</strong>.</p>
 <img alt="About Adaptive Learning System (ALS)" style="width: 50%;" src="/images/2Teacher/Cu-TeacherStudent.png">
-<p>Teachers can now access ALS as a student would by following the steps in the <a target="\_blank" href="https://www.learning.moe.edu.sg/student-user-guide/self-study/access-adaptive-learning-system/">Access Adaptive Learning System (ALS)</a> page replicated below.</p>
+<p>Teachers can now access ALS as a student would by following the steps in the <a target="_blank" href="/student-user-guide/self-study/access-adaptive-learning-system/">Access Adaptive Learning System (ALS)</a> page replicated below.</p>
 <ol>
 <li>Open the left menu from the header at the homepage and click <strong>Resources</strong>, followed by <strong>Adaptive Learning</strong>.</li>
 <li>Access to Adaptive Learning is based on level and subject.
 Currently, it is <u>only available for Primary 5 and 6 Mathematics</u>.</li>